persts/DotDotGoose/doc/source/main.rst

 Exporting Count Data
 ====================
-Clicking the [Export] button will open a file dialog where you will select an existing or define a new CSV file to hold the exported data.
-Selecting an exiting file will overwrite any data already in that file.
+Clicking the [Export] button will open a file dialog where you will enter a new file name or select and existing file to overwrite.

 There are three export options.